Board of Directors

 Kathleen Florita (Board Chair)

 Kathleen Florita is a Program Consultant for the New Teacher Center (NTC), supporting various school districts in the Bay Area.
 Prior to working at NTC, Kathleen taught middle school English in San Francisco and East Palo Alto.
-Her experience in urban schools, serving diverse communities keeps her ground as she works towards helping all students reach their potential by support school districts at various levels.
+Her experience in urban schools, serving diverse communities keeps her grounded as she works towards helping all students reach their potential by support school districts at various levels.
 Kathleen is passionate about people, systems, and impact.
 In her free time, you can often find her exploring new places, wandering through books stores, and spending quality time with her family and friends.

 Marcelia Nava is the Vice President of Operations of a Jeff King & Company in San Francisco.
 She has over 10 years experience in managing the operations and accounting functions for small companies.
 Prior to a career in accounting, she was a Peace Corps volunteer in Suriname, South America, where she helped to develop a computer learning center for the local village.
 She has passion for enabling girls to pursue STEM careers and motivating all kids to enjoy math.
 Her personal experiences are what drive her to reach out and help kids understand the value of math as applied to real life.
 She is also an avid volunteer and traveler, and has dreams of being a math teacher one day.